WaterlessPiano2/marketing/_posts/gb-eu-ni-trade.md

 ## Summary

-This article will outline how will customs work between GB and other countries.
+This article will outline how customs will work between Great Britain (GB) and Northern Ireland (NI) or European Union (EU) Member States.

 ## EU-GB Imports